roberttidey/LightwaveRF/readme.txt

 Extra pairing controls to enforce pairing even when no pairs are present and to control whether room/device are included

 Updated 1 Jun 2014
 The libraries have been restructured slightly to make it easier to port to different environments. #defines on the RX library control whether EEPROM support is used and the pin mapping onto interrupts.
 The TX library now splits out the timer interrupt specific code into 3 simple functions which may be adjusted to suit the environment.
 THree variants are included for AVR 8 bit, Due and Spark core.
 Onlt the first has been compiled and tested so far.

+Updated 3 Jun 2014
+EEPROM_EN in the headers now takes 3 values.
+0 is no EEPROM support, 1 is use EEPROM with external EEPROM library, 2 is use EEPROM with native EEPROM functions if supported.
+The base address for EEEPROM storage defaults as before but may now also be set with an extra library call.